Gunthersuper/Instagram-Direct-bot/README.md

 # Instagram-Direct-bot
 A simple pyhon instagram direct bot

-This is a simple instragram direct message bot.

 Installing:
 1. Download and insatll python
 2. Install the `selenuim` package: `pip install selenium` in console